mhuckstepp/strava-api-template/README.md

 ## Steps to get started -

-1. Sign in to strava.com -> Settings -> My API Application
+1. Sign in to strava.com -> Settings -> My API Application (https://www.strava.com/settings/api)
-2. Set up your app if necessary and retrieve your "Client ID" and "Client Secret"
+2. Set up your app and retrieve your "Client ID" and "Client Secret"
-3. Create a .env file at the top level of your directory with the following values
+3. Create an .env file at the top level of your directory with the following values

 ```
    REACT_APP_STRAVA_REDIRECT=http://localhost:3010/auth